Chocolate4U/Iran-v2ray-rules/README.md

 ## GeoIP-Lite

 - `geoip:ir`
-  Contains Iran IP addresses from Maxmind and IP2Location databases and IP addresses of Iranian messengers such as `eitaa`, `rubika`, etc.
+  Contains Iran IP addresses from Maxmind and IP2Location databases, IP addresses of Iranian messengers such as `eitaa`, `rubika`, etc. and IP addresses of `arvancloud`, `derakcloud`, `iranserver` and `parspack` CDNs.

 - `geoip:private`
   Contains a list of local (LAN) IP addresses.